helium/HIP/0000-Hex-Coverage-Limit.md

 **Modeled Mapping**

-Once the mapping of the network and mapping of signal strenghts is released, there will be a more accurate method to track and document the hexes with the highest signal strenght.
+Once the mapping of the network and mapping of signal strengths is released, there will be a more accurate method to track and document the hexes with the highest signal strength.
 The following attributes will be used to determine the score:

 • Mapped Signal strength